IVSoftware/ui-form-multithreading/readme.md

 [![main form with DataGridView][1]][1]
 ***

-The `DataGridView` on the main form uses this custom class:
+The `DataGridView` on the main form uses these custom classes:

     class DataGridViewEx : DataGridView
     {